 How it works

 Innovation has always been the driving force behind Siemens’ business success over the past 170 years.
 But innovation no longer happens in closed corporate labs.
-In a world where disruption has become the new normal, we need fresh ideas from outside the company:
+In a world where digitalization is speeding up everything, we need fresh ideas from outside the company.

 The Siemens Innovation Ecosystem is the global innovation platform at Siemens.
 On this platform we’re hosting global challenges from our businesses that we want to solve with your help.
 Therefore, we’re addressing all innovators with an entrepreneurial mindset.

 Depending on the challenge, we’re looking for different types of participants, who can be:

 Just follow these steps to innovate on our platform!